-We use three different wonderful camp locations for our programs.
-You can read a little more about each of them, and see a map of each facility, from the pages linked below.
+We use four different and wonderful camp locations for our programs.
+You can read a little more about each of them, and see a map of each facility, by clicking on the tabs below.
 See also our Photo Gallery to get a stronger sense of the places.

 The noises of modern life are replaced by music and the sounds of dancers, singers and the laughter from the waterfront and other gatherings.
 Cars are tucked away, and for a week transportation around camp is by foot.
 There are no newspapers or radios and the "outside" world fades away.
 You are at camp!

 If you've never been to camp before, here's some useful information for making your stay more comfortable.
 Camp facilities and all activities are in close contact with the outdoors, but we do provide some modern amenities.